 The purpose of this manual is to outline the requirements to minimize/eliminate machine shop related injuries.
-Specifically, the UTC machine shops currently include EMCS 107, 111, and 114/114A.
+Specifically, the UTC machine shop, EMCS 111.
 This manual is developed in accordance with the Occupational Safety and Health Administration (OSHA) regulations and UTC CECS policies.